rashmiReddyB/Pardot/README.md

 Written code for executing scripts in Firefox, can use any other browser by its driver implementation

 Results:
-Written input and success lines for every step, console output gives the results
+Written input and success lines for every step, so console output shows all the results